microsoft/Kusto-Query-Language/doc/datetime-local-to-utc-function.md

 ---
 title: datetime_local_to_utc() - Azure Data Explorer
-description: This article describes the datetime_local_to_utc function in Azure Data Explorer. ms.reviewer: elgevork ms.topic: reference ms.date: 07/12/2022
+description: Learn how to use the datetime_local_to_utc() function to convert local datetime to UTC datetime. ms.reviewer: elgevork ms.topic: reference ms.date: 07/12/2022
 ---
 # datetime_local_to_utc()

 Converts local datetime to UTC datetime using [a time-zone specification](timezone.md).

 ## Syntax